PoliticalGraveyard.com

 Miller, Robert Crawford (b.
 1862) — also known as Robert C. Miller — of Montgomery County, Pa.
 Born in Philadelphia, Philadelphia County, Pa., October 31, 1862.
 Telegraph operator; trainmaster; member of Pennsylvania state house of representatives from Montgomery County, 1909.
 Burial location unknown.

 Miller, Robert E. — of Macomb County, Mich.
 Republican.
-Candidate in primary for delegate to Michigan state constitutional convention from Macomb County 3rd District, 1961.
+Candidate for delegate to Michigan state constitutional convention from Macomb County 3rd District, 1961.
 Still living as of 1961.

 Miller, Robert E. — of Gambrills, Anne Arundel County, Md.
 Democrat.
 Delegate to Democratic National Convention from Maryland, 1964.
 Still living as of 1964.